The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train |

 -

-You can of course book direct with the operators without any booking fees, though this means more work.
-In all cases you print your own ticket, or can in some cases show it on your phone.
+You can of course book direct with the operators without any booking fees, though it's more work.
+You print your own tickets or can show them on your phone.

 -